Red-Menace/DragonRubyGTK/README.md

 Some stuff for the Game ToolKit:

-- Color_Sampler - a sample/example using a class to get RGB color values from a hash by name or index.
+- Color_Sampler - a sample/example using a custom color class to get RGB color values from a hash by name or index.
 Includes a few color sets.
+- Boxes - another sample/example of the above color class that displays boxes of various sizes and colors.